Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 After checking in with his body, he can either start his day or spend some time working on rehabilitation-based movement and exercise.

-Erica DeNeve, a registered massage therapist at Whyte Avenue Chiropractic and Wellness, in Edmonton, Alberta, also lives with EDS.
+Registered massage therapist Erica DeNeve from Edmonton, Alberta, also lives with EDS.
 She spends her mornings working up the energy to shower, dress, eat, and walk her dog.
+She has been working five, four-hour days as a massage therapist for more than 20 years and has become accustomed to the pace.

 “I have chronic migraines, insomnia, and mild dysautonomia,” DeNeve said.
 “I average four hours of sleep a night and my pain is usually a 4 on a standard pain scale.
 When I get a migraine, it can increase to 7 or 8, but they only last a few hours.”